Abhishree-codes/TakeATrip/README.md

 Project's Title: This is an HTML & CSS project with JavaScript.
-It is made from the tempelate that we were assigned and the goal was to imitate as much of the original desig as possible.
+It is made from the tempelate that we were assigned and the goal was to imitate as much of the original design as possible.

 Project Description: The tempelate we were given was the landing page design of a travel ecommerce website.
 Based on that, we have tried to clone as much of the design as we could and implemented functionalities.